Hackopotamus/portfolio/_writeups/2026-08-29-htb-optimum.md

 Our first priority before running any additional scripts should be to understand the system and its architecture.
 Only once we have a better picture of what we're working with should we start running enumeration scripts or looking for potential privilege escalation exploits.

-Ahead, we'll first address the issue of unstable shell execution caused by the way our current session handles processes.
-From there, we'll approach privilege escalation from two different angles, demonstrating both automated and manual methods for identifying exploits that may be suitable for the system.
+Ahead, we'll first address an issue of unstable shell execution caused by the way our current session handles processes.
+From there, we'll approach privilege escalation from two different angles, demonstrating both automated and manual methods for both identifying and deploying exploits that may be suitable for the system.

 To start, we can run the `systeminfo` command.
 This will not only confirm the operating system version and build number, but also show us that the system is x64-based.
 This is an important piece of information that will become useful several times throughout the privilege escalation process.
 ```PowerShell